Measuring Geopolitical Alignment and Economic Growth: Channels and Mechanisms

-In contrast, panel (b) demonstrates markedly different patterns for non-Western powers.
-Democratization is associated with deteriorating relations with Russia, with bilateral scores declining by 0.04 points—consistent with geopolitical tensions that often accompany political realignment.
-China shows minimal initial association but modest positive correlation over longer horizons.
-India and Japan display near-zero associations, suggesting that their bilateral relations are less sensitive to partner countries' regime types.
-These differential patterns indicate that democratization is associated with a reorientation of international relations toward Western democracies rather than a uniform improvement in global diplomatic standing.
+In contrast, panel (b) shows markedly different patterns for non-Western powers.
+Democratization is associated with significantly deteriorating relations with Russia, with bilateral scores declining by approximately 0.05 points over 10--15 years, consistent with geopolitical tensions that often accompany political realignment away from Russian influence.
+China shows a modest positive association, with bilateral scores rising by approximately 0.02--0.03 points over the medium term, possibly reflecting China's continued economic engagement with democratizing countries.
+India and Japan display smaller and more transitory responses: both show modest initial improvements of approximately 0.02 points on impact, but these gains dissipate over the following decade.
+These differential patterns indicate that democratization is primarily associated with a reorientation of international relations toward Western democracies, while generating divergent responses among non-Western powers---deterioration with Russia, modest improvement with China, and minimal lasting effects with India and Japan.